dxguard21/Administrator-Control-Panel/README.md

-README Document.
+<h1> Administrator Control Panel </h1> <b>(Or simply put it Admin Dashboard) </b>
+<p> This is a project I created to give every developer a dashboard to use for their clients. <p>

+<b> Key Features: </b>

 How to implement:

 1. Copy and paste whole .ZIP file into your public_html directory in your webserver.

 2. Open settings.php in edit mode and set each feild as you wish.
 Then save it.
 Do not navigate to the panel via a web browser until this document is filled out.
+Information regarding the salt feild:
+<b>Make sure you change this.
+However after you create the databables be sure not to change it or your passwords will no longer be recognised and you will need to reinstal the whole system.<b>

 3. Navigate to {your website hostname}/admin/mysql.php - It will run and create the datatables